0xfade-data-science/deepspace/README.md

 DeepSpace will come with a bunch of predefined classes hence the programmer does not need to create the wheel again.

-DeepSpace library will simplify a first analysis of the problem, it gives a rapid glimpse thanks to it's packaged classes.
+DeepSpace library will simplify a first analysis of the problem, it gives a rapid glimpse thanks to it's packaged classes, aiming at getting a first model rapidly.

 ## Example